gmlesher/react-password-manager/README.md

 - Add option to enable two-factor authorization to log in
 - Allow mulitple users to create their own vault and give permission to share vault info with other trusted users
 - Restructue code into class based functions for reusability where applicable
+- Ability to save username and password data when logging into accounts

 ## Demo